Or, How to Love God and How not to Love God

 Jesus’s reproof includes the fact that these Jewish traditions established under the Pharisees and other religious leaders led people to reject the word of God regarding honoring their parents in this case and different parts of the word of God in many other instances.
 Jesus calls this process one where tradition makes the word of God void in people’s lives.

 We need to focus on what it means to the people in the pews when it says that these traditions make the word of God void in our lives.
 At this point, it’s important to emphasize that many sincere, kind individuals are in various churches.
 These same sincere, kind individuals may believe different things because different Churches teach different things in many areas.
 When discussing errors in a church, I always distinguish between individuals in the pews and church leadership teaching doctrines that may have taken many years to develop.
 People in the pews are called sheep in Scripture because people tend to herd together and follow leaders they trust.
-It’s the leadership, the people actually running the show that are the ones teaching the error.
+It’s the leadership, the people actually running the show, that are the ones teaching the error.
 In Indoctrination and Deception Part 2 – The Trinity and Other Doctrines That Christians are Indoctrinated With – Not All Things Are Better Caught Than Taught, I talk about how I accepted many Catholic Orthodox doctrines growing up because I was led to believe them.
 I was in my early 20s before someone had the love and patience to spend a number of hours patiently working with me to see that what I had been taught was different than what was in the Scriptures.

 Woe to you, scribes and Pharisees, hypocrites!
 For you travel around by sea and land to make one proselyte; and when he becomes one, you make him twice as much a son of Gehenna as yourselves.